UMD-CS-STICs/389Lfall17/lectures/lecture-05/codelab/README.md

 ### Wrapping Up

-Make sure to terminate your instances, or else they will eat into your free credit ("Actions" > "Instance State" > "Terminate").
+Make sure to terminate your EC2 instances when you are no longer using them, or else they will eat into your free credit ("Actions" > "Instance State" > "Terminate").

 ### Submission